-VIII.
+IX.
 Outreach and Public Awareness

-a.
-Ethnic Media and Advertising
+1. Ethnic Media and Advertising

 OATH does not have a media, advertising or PSA budget.
 OATH does, however, engage ethnic media through its Public Relations activities.
 OATH partners with elected officials and civic organizations when it holds outreach events in the community.
 OATH relies on these groups and offices to advise as to the constituency they are trying to target with the event.
 Ethnic media receive press releases in the languages of the service population of the event.
-For example, when OATH is in Harlem or Inwood, the press release and event flyers that are disseminated would be in English and Spanish.
+For example, when OATH is in Harlem or Inwood, the press release and event flyers that are disseminated would be in Spanish.
 When the event is in Flushing, Queens, the materials would be translated into Chinese.
+OATH also provides translation of its outreach events when requested by our partners or attendees in advance.

-b.
-Interpreters at Public Outreach Events
+2. Interpreters at Public Outreach Events

-As stated above, OATH conducts many dozens of outreach events each year in communities around the City.
+As stated above, OATH conducts many dozens of outreach events each year in communities around the City or over video conference as was done in 2020 during the pandemic.
 When OATH does outreach for these events in foreign languages, it will have live interpreters present at the events that speak in the language that the flyers or website postings were translated into.
 This provides comprehensive, end to end interpretation for OATH outreach activities.
 OATH will continue to provide translators at public events with diverse populations and have our promotional materials for those events translated into the targeted languages so that residents feel welcomed to join us at our events and can get as much out of the events as those who come who are native English speakers.

-IX.
-Language Access Complaints
+X. Language Access Complaints